 This should be the case irrespective of whether the issue falls under this policy and procedures document or not.

-This policy and procedures document relates to protected disclosures as defined in the Protected Disclosures Act 2014.
+This policy and procedures document relates to protected disclosures as defined in the Protected Disclosures Act 2014 as amended, and contains internal and external reporting channels and procedures.